Student-centric advice and objective recommendations

 3. Choose a Lowe’s debt-free program or discounted alternative

 Lowe’s offers over 50 debt-free programs at various education levels with all fees paid upfront; however, you are not restricted to these select options.
-You may want to attend a particular school, study a more Humanities-oriented major, or earn a Master’s degree.
+This program is also available to all part-time and full-time employees.
+However, you may want to attend a particular school, study a more Humanities-oriented major, or earn a Master’s degree.
 The Guild platform houses over 165 additional programs to help dreams like these come true.

 Lowe’s will help fund undergraduate and Master’s degrees as well as certifications outside of just its sponsored programs.
-You can receive up to $2,500 in tuition assistance per year for these additional studies.
+You can receive up to $2,500 in tuition assistance per year for these additional studies after you work for one year as a full-time employee.
 If you are unsure what is the route for you, Guild has a program recommendation quiz to help identify the best plan to meet your needs.

 4. Start learning!